ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 ![Versions](img/versions.png "Versions drop-down list")

-There are two options of view:
+There are two options of the view:

 - Split - default, side by side view
 - Unified - single column view

 ![Version comparison in Unified view](img/unified_view.png "Version comparison in Unified view")

-When you compare two versions, the system highlights all the changes:
+When you compare two versions, the system highlights the changes:

 - yellow - content updated
 - blue - content added